“With a bigger screen and stronger sound, the new Amazon Echo Show is better in every way.”

 Is there a better alternative?

 As for Echo devices, if you don’t need the screen, an Echo ($100) or Echo Dot with LED clock ($60) can provide you with a smart speaker with Alexa voice assistant embedded.
 You’ll be missing the Zigbee smart hub capabilities, though, and getting a cookie-baking tutorial would be more difficult without the screen.
+And finally, its successor in the Amazon Echo Show 10 (3rd Gen) for $250.

 How long will it last?